goropikari/tlex/README.md

-# golex: Toy implementation of Lexer Generator
+# golex: Toy implementation of Lexical analyzer generator

-golex is lexical analyzer generator such as lex.
+golex is lexical analyzer generator such as Lex.
-This is toy implementation for study, so don't use for production. golex supports only ASCII string, doesn't do unicode.
+This is toy implementation for my study, so don't use for production. golex supports only ASCII string, doesn't do unicode.